-1. In this order "the Law" means the Companies Law (2003 Revision) and expressions used in this Order have the same meaning as in the Law.
+- 1. (1) In this Order "the Law" means the Companies Law as amended or revised from time to time and expressions used in this Order have the same meaning as in the Law. - (2) This Order shall not apply to proceedings governed by the Companies Winding Up Rules 2008.